 Yes.
-Metrics are available on an article's associated Figshare page and include: the number of page views, the total downloads of the features on the page, where and how many times the Figshare page has been cited, and associated Altmetrics.
+Metrics are available on an article's associated Figshare page (if the article has a Figshare page) and include: the number of page views, the total downloads of the features on the page, where and how many times the Figshare page has been cited, and associated Altmetrics.
 For content embedded within the original article on SpringerLink, metrics are available on the article page, including number of downloads, citations and Altmetrics.